thomaslenaour/ytrack/subjects/invoices-price-case/README.md

 ### Instructions

 Select 100 first invoices with `InvoiceId` and `Total`.
-You have to make a condition with alias `CASE` :
+You must make a condition with alias `CASE` :

 - If the `Total` price is lower than 5$ then print `Price lower than 5$`
 - If the `Total` price is lower than 10$ then print `Price lower than 10$`